Maison-de-la-Simulation/parallel-advection/README.md

     [geometry]
-    nb = 512   # nb of speed points (batch dimension) nx = 1024 # nb of spatial points (dimension of interest) ny1 = 2 # fictive dimension, is also stride for x-dim
+    nb = 512   # nb of speed points (batch dimension) n1 = 1024 # nb of spatial points (dimension of interest)
+    n2 = 2 # fictive dimension, is also stride for x-dim

     [discretization]
     dt  = 0.001